Science 8

 - When something is insoluble, it isn’t able to dissolve in a specific solvent.

-- Solubility refers to the amount of solute that can be dissolved in a given solvent; this is usually measured in grams dissolved per 100 grams of water.
+- Solubility refers to the amount of solute that can be dissolved in a given solvent; this is

 - A saturated solution is a solution that can’t have any more solute dissolved in it.